Cookie Calendar and its Day 6th with Stylish Linzer Cookies

 Method

-6. Lay parchment paper on a baking sheet.
+6. Lay parchment paper (or perforated silicone mat, it’s preferable for the cookies) on a baking sheet.

 8. Cut out a cookie with a hole in the middle, then the same number of cookies without a hole.
 Put cookies on a baking sheet.